Foot Care Tips to Keep You on Your Toes

 May 20, 2016

-Don’t worry much about calluses.
-If you are constantly on the dance floor and putting pressure on your feet, calluses are natural and can help prevent blisters.
-Resist the urge to take those calluses off with a pumice stone or with a pedicure.
-They’re actually protecting you.
+- Don’t worry much about calluses.
+If you are constantly on the dance floor and putting pressure on your feet, calluses are natural, can help prevent blisters and are actually protecting your feet, naturally.
+Resist the urge to soak your feet or take those calluses off with a pumice stone or with a pedicure, because that could create sore, raw areas on your feet which could inhibit your dancing and cause infection.

-Treat foot pain seriously.
-The foot is a complicated body part with 26 bones and 33 joints.
-If you have foot pain or your feet often feel sore and tired, seeing a podiatrist is recommended.
-Orthotics – shoe inserts – can relieve foot ache and prevent foot ailments that could end up requiring surgery, as can injections.
+- Treat foot pain seriously.
+The foot is a complex body part with 26 bones and 33 joints.
+If you have chronic foot pain or your feet often feel sore and tired, seeing the advice of a podiatrist or foot care specialist is recommended.